mikolajczu/mikolajczu/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on PuliChat!
-- 🌱 I’m currently learning ASP.NET/REACT.
+- 🌱 I’m currently learning Ruby on Rails

 ## My projects